weberjn/org.openhab.automation.javascripting/src/doc/README.md

 * you can use openHAB classes from the packages listed in [bnd.bnd](bnd.bnd).

-* the bundle manifest pulls in bundles from openHAB 3.4.0 so javarules only works under 3.4.0
+* openHAB Java Scripting requires openHAB 3.3.0 or later

 # Test

-* Copy org.openhab.automation.javascripting-3.4.0.jar into the addons folder (download via the [Releases](https://github.com/weberjn/org.openhab.automation.javascripting/releases) link).
+* Copy org.openhab.automation.javascripting-3.3.0.jar into the addons folder (download via the [Releases](https://github.com/weberjn/org.openhab.automation.javascripting/releases) link).

 * Copy from the sample Java classes into conf/automation/jsr223/